ajmalkoti/ajmalkoti.github.io/z_tutorials/tutorial_su.md

 Seismic unix is an open source software package for seismic data processing, which was developed under Unix environment.

-It was developed by Colorado school of mines and several contributors over the time.
+It was developed by Colorado school of mines and there were several contributors over the time.

 [SU Download ](https://github.com/JohnWStockwellJr/SeisUnix)
 [SU Manual Ver 4, 2008](http://web.mit.edu/cwpsu_v44r1/sumanual_600dpi_letter.pdf)